buildpacks/spec/image_extension.md

 ### Purpose

-The purpose of the generation phase is to generate Dockerfiles that can be used to define the runtime base image.
+The purpose of the generation phase is to generate Dockerfiles that can be used to define the build and/or runtime base image.

 ### Process